Granata-R/DOT-IOT-Log-Explorer/README.md

 - A **spike sorter** of interest (optional).
 Some sorters (e.g., spyKING CIRCUS; Tridesclous) are directly installed with SpikeInterface.
 For other sorters, please refer to this [link](https://spikeinterface.readthedocs.io/en/latest/install_sorters.html).

 - **Python (Jupyter) + SpikeInterface**.
 Python Jupyter notebooks and [SpikeInterface](https://github.com/SpikeInterface/spikeinterface/tree/main) are necessary for spike and LFP processing.
-One quick way to install all these requirements is to follow the [SpikeInterface beginner guide for Python installation](https://github.com/SpikeInterface/spikeinterface/tree/main/installation_tips).
+One quick way to install all of them is to follow the [SpikeInterface beginner guide for Python installation](https://github.com/SpikeInterface/spikeinterface/tree/main/installation_tips).

 ## 2 Preprocessing
 Data preprocessing is made with Axona TINT and custom Jupyter notebooks.